exasol/error-crawler-csharp/README.md

 - Make sure you have the .NET core SDK ( use the dotnet SDK installation step on GitHub runners ).

-- You'll need to add the Exasol Github NuGet repository to the nuget package manager or the CI runner, like so:
+- You'll need to add the Exasol Github NuGet repository to the NuGet package manager on your local machine or the GitHub CI runner, like so:
-   - On github runners:
+   - On GitHub CI runners:
 	`dotnet nuget add source --username <username/or ci user> --password ${{ secrets.GITHUB_TOKEN }} --store-password-in-clear-text --name github "https://nuget.pkg.github.com/EXASOL/index.json"`
    - You can use a GitHub PAT on your local system:
     `dotnet nuget add source --username <username/or ci user> --password <yourPAT> --store-password-in-clear-text --name github "https://nuget.pkg.github.com/EXASOL/index.json"`